Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 -

-To update a user's details, open the Windows PowerShell, and run the
+To update a user's details, open PowerShell, and run the

-following command, replacing the Directory ID, username, user type, and attribute
+following command with your Directory ID, username, update type, and attribute

 For more information on user attributes, see Amazon Directory Service Data attributes